0xCA5A/code_smorgasbord/cplusplus/native_memory_flipper/README.md

 https://github.com/0xCA5A/code_smorgasbord/tree/master/java/hello_java_generics

-with optimization, the flipper runs factor 4 faster. choosen approach with only one portion of data per function call not optimal. a better (optimizable) solution is to pass wider buffers to the flip function. the compiler can then optimize if possible (simd stuff).
+with optimization, the flipper runs faster by a factor 4. choosen approach with only one portion of data per function call not optimal. a better (optimizable) solution is to pass wider buffers to the flip function. the compiler can then optimize if possible (simd stuff).